jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 7/Proposal/readme.md

           <li>Setup Scholarship Information</li>
           - Admin will be able to view available scholarships or updates current scholarship.
           <li>Review and Evaluate Applicants</li>
-          - Admin can see list of applicants, review and evaluate them one by one and change their status (incomplete, processing, interview, completed)
+          - Admin can see the list of applicants, review and evaluate them one by one and change their appplication status (incomplete, processing, interview, completed)
         </ul>

   <li><b>Option 2: Student Page</b></li>